-There has been strong advocacy for many years for the establishment of a mother-baby unit such as this in Shepparton.
-The visit to Tweddle provided us with a vision of how such a unit might look in a rural community such as Shepparton.
-The evidence is that in our region access to services is delayed, interventions are delayed and critical infant brain development time is wasted as infants wait for a professional parenting assessment before stable parenting or care arrangements can commence.
-Travelling to metropolitan centres creates considerable hardship and results in many people not seeking the support they need.
+We all speak at great length about the importance of investing in early childhood and how getting it right in those first 1000 days means significantly better outcomes for children as they grow and learn and eventually become adults.
+The evidence is that in our region access to services is delayed, interventions are delayed and critical infant brain development time is wasted as infants wait for professional parenting assessment before stable parenting or care arrangements can commence.
+Travelling to metropolitan centres such as the Tweddle Child and Family Health Service in Footscray or the Queen Elizabeth Centre creates considerable hardship and results in many people not seeking the support that they need.